 For example, a backpack with an IP62 rating provides complete protection from dirt and dust but does not stop water very well.
 Conversely, a product rated IP19 offers almost zero protection from dust but can handle a high water pressure and can even be immersed up to depths of 1-3 meters in water.
 Therefore, if you want a backpack with very high water resistance, look for an IP rating with the second number being 9 or close to 9.

 Q1.
 How do I choose between a waterproof and a water-resistant backpack?

 Ans.: If you want a backpack for everyday use or doing activities where your biggest concerns are splashes and light rain, then a water-resistant backpack is more than sufficient.
 For places with heavier rainfall, look for a good quality backpack with a high level of water resistance.
 You will need a truly waterproof backpack if you are doing something like white water rafting or hiking through waterfalls where there is a high chance of submersion.

 Q2.
 What are the downsides of a waterproof backpack?

 Ans.: The main disadvantage of a waterproof backpack is its limited utility.
 Stopping water from coming in, which is its main function, requires the backpack to have a small number of outer pockets and just one main opening.
 This gives waterproof backpacks low functionality when it comes to everyday use.
 For instance, many of them have a roll-top opening, which is great for stopping water but does not open and close as quickly as a zipper.
 Moreover, waterproof backpacks are a lot more expensive.

 To be perfectly honest, more than 90% of people will never need a fully waterproof backpack.
-For most people, especially cyclists, the main concern is protection from rain.
-And there are plenty of high-quality water resistant backpacks out there.
+For most people, especially cyclists, the main concern is protection from the rain.
+And there are plenty of high-quality water-resistant backpacks out there.
 Many of these can hold up against heavy rainfall for a decent amount of time.
 So think about your requirements and buy a backpack accordingly.